ankurk91/wp-google-map/.github/ISSUE_TEMPLATE.md

 **Minimal reproduction of the problem with instructions**
 <!--
-If the current behavior is a bug or you can illustrate your feature request better with an example, please provide the *STEPS TO REPRODUCE* and if possible a *MINIMAL DEMO* of the problem via https://plnkr.co or similar -->
+If the current behavior is a bug or you can illustrate your feature request better with an example.
+-->